citizenfx/natives/MISC/Asin.md

 * **value**:

 ## Return value
-Returns the inverse sine in radians of a number.
+Returns the inverse sine in radians of the specified value